rsanchezsaez/CargoManager/README.md

 ## License

-CargoBayManager is available under the MIT license.
+CargoBayManager is dually available under the MIT license and the Creative Commons Attribution 3.0 Unported licenses.
 See the LICENSE file for more info.